-Note to reviewers: These are preliminary counts that will be finalized after a solution is Project 1 is developed.

 The second file contained one record for each employee selected for the previous climate survey.
-In addition to the survey status codes (ineligible, eligible respondent, and eligible nonrespondent) and the survey responses, this file included the characteristics noted for the sampling frame with the exclusion of employee name to maintain the confidentiality promise made to all participants.
+In addition to the survey status codes (ineligible, eligible respondent, and eligible nonrespondent) and the survey responses, this file included the characteristics noted for the sampling frame with the exclusion of employee name to maintain the confidentiality promised to all survey participants.
 Sample members were classified as ineligible if, for example, they had transferred to another business unit within VUV or retired after the sample was selected but before the survey was administered.
 The team isolated the Survey Division records, created the sampling strata defined for the current climate survey design, and created the binary analysis variables with the following specifications for Q5, Q12, and Q15:

 Table 2.2.
 Documentation for Recode of Question Responses to Binary Analysis Variable: